mrjones-plip/mrjones-medic-scratch/grist/readme.md

 # setting up grist in dev env

-**NB - there's private keys and passwords in here.
+**NB - there are private keys and passwords in here.
 I know that!
 DO NOT USE THEM ANYWHERE BUT LOCAL DEV!
 Yes, all caps.
 You've been warned.**

 Some quick notes about what I did to get my local dev env going:
 * read [the forum post](https://community.getgrist.com/t/grist-core-multi-user-docker-setup/666) about getting it set up in docker to understand the problem space